wesselb/wesselb.github.io/about.md

 Hey, 👋🏼!
 My name is Wessel.
+I am currently a Research Lead for the [The Alan Turing Institute](https://www.turing.ac.uk/).
+Our team's goal is to advance environmental forecasting with end-to-end machine learning.
+I am also a Quantative Researcher for [Cedalion Capital](https://cedalion.com/).
-I am currently a Senior Researcher on the [AI for Science initiative at Microsoft Research Amsterdam](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai-for-science/).
+Previously, I was a Senior Researcher on the [AI for Science initiative at Microsoft Research Amsterdam](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai-for-science/).
-The mission of the AI for Science initiative is to apply the full breadth of machine learning to develop new tools for scientific discovery.
-My team does research into foundation models for atmospheric modelling.
-We developed [the Aurora model](https://arxiv.org/abs/2405.13063), and recently released an [open-source version of the model](https://github.com/microsoft/aurora) too.
+We developed [the Aurora model](https://www.nature.com/articles/s41586-025-09005-y) and [open sourced the model](https://github.com/microsoft/aurora) too.

 I hold a PhD in Machine from the University of Cambridge, supervised by [Dr Richard Turner](https://rich-turner-group.github.io/), an MPhil in [Machine Learning and Machine Intelligence](https://www.mlmi.eng.cam.ac.uk/) from the University of Cambridge,